Optimal preparation of the $W$ state for qubits with XY coupling: Robustness of Optimal Solutions

-When implementing these optimal protocols in an experimental setting, there will be some unavoidable inaccuracy in switching the parameters on or off at the optimal times.
-It is thus essential to investigate the effect on the final error.
-We introduce random errors drawn from a uniform distribution $[-\epsilon/2,\epsilon/2]$ to each of the switching times of the optimal protocols.
-We work with the optimal protocols found at $\tau=0.75$, where the final errors for a perfect protocol are negligible (of order $10^{-5}$).
-Upon perturbing the optimal protocol by these shifts in the switching time, we calculate the final error, $\cal E$ for each realization.
-We found that $10^4$ realizations are enough to obtain convergence for both the average, $\overline{\cal E}$, and the standard deviation $\sigma$ of the final error.
-Here the overline indicates averaging over the realization of timing inaccuracies, and $\sigma=\sqrt {\overline{{\cal E}^2}-\left(\overline{\cal E}\right)^2}$.
+When implementing these optimal protocols in an experimental setting, there will be some unavoidable sources of error, namely timing inaccuracies, pulse height inaccuracies, relaxation, decoherence, and leakage.
+Thus, it is essential to investigate these effects on the final error of the optimal protocol.
+Here we focus on the first two sources, leaving the other sources to the Supplementary Material.

-The results of this calculation are shown in Fig~\ref{fig:stability}.
-Both the average error and its standard deviation grow slowly are still negligible for timing errors of order $2\%$.
-Typical timing error realizations thus yield negligible errors in the final wavefunction.
+We introduced random switching time and pulse height errors drawn from a uniform distribution ranging from $[-\epsilon/2,\epsilon/2]$ and $[-\Delta/2,\Delta/2]$, respectively.
+The randomized errors were applied independently to each switching time and non-zero pulse height (meaning independent errors are applied to $B_{3}$ and each non-zero interval in the protocols for $J_{23}$ and $J_{31}$).
+We work with the optimal protocols found at $\tau=0.75$, where the final error for a perfect protocol is ${\cal E} \approx 5.47\times10^{-4}$.
+Upon perturbing the optimal protocol by these implementation errors, we calculate the final error, $\cal E$, for each realization.
+We found that $10^3$ realizations are enough to obtain convergence for both the average final error $\overline{\cal E}$, and the standard deviation $\sigma_\mathcal{E} \ $, of the final error.
+Here, the overline indicates the average over all realizations of implementation inaccuracies, and $\sigma=\sqrt {\overline{{\cal E}^2}-\left(\overline{\cal E}\right)^2}$.